micmejia/bible-dump/NKJV/Leviticus/Lev 7.md

 For the breast of the wave offering and the thigh of the heave offering I have taken from the children of Israel, from the sacrifices of their peace offerings, and I have given them to Aaron the priest and to his sons from the children of Israel by a statute forever.' "

 ###### 35
-This _is_ the consecrated portion for Aaron and his sons, from the offerings made by fire to the Lord, on the day when _Moses_ presented them to [^e]minister to the Lord as priests.
+This _is_ the consecrated portion for Aaron and his sons, from the offerings made by fire to the Lord, on the day when _Moses_ presented them to minister to the Lord as priests.

 ###### 36
 The Lord commanded this to be given to them by the children of Israel, on the day that He anointed them, _by_ a statute forever throughout their generations.